Old Dominion Monarchs football: William & Mary

 A declared rivalry with the William & Mary Tribe lasted two years before the Monarchs began their FBS transfer process in 2013.
 The annual CAA divisional battles were coined the ‘Battle for the Silver Mace' with the winner to be presented with a replica of the Norfolk Mace on display at the Chrysler Museum of Art.

 Norfolk State

+Despite ODU's transfer to the FBS, Norfolk State remained on the Monarchs' schedule as an FCS opponent for their 2015 and 2019 seasons.
+They are set to face the Monarchs again in 2026.